huynguyenbao/huynguyenbao.github.io/_posts/2022-09-24-variational-methods-segmentation_p1.md

 $$E_\text{int}(C) = \int_0^1 \alpha(s) |C_s|^2 + \beta(s) |C_{ss}|^2 \, ds$$

-Because of the diversity of objects needed to be segmented (some are really smooth but others may be spiky), two weights $\alpha(s)$ and $\beta(s)$ are added to control the contribution of two small energy functions in the objective function.
+Because of the diversity of objects needed to be segmented (some are really smooth, but others may be spiky), two weights $\alpha(s)$ and $\beta(s)$ are added to control the contribution of two small energy functions in the objective function.

 Finally, **finding the curve $C$ fulfilling these criteria is minimizing the total energy function** (proposed by Kass et al [[1]](#1)):